100 Ways To Live More Sustainably | Simple & Practical Tips

 74. Support Sustainable Brands: Purchase from companies that prioritize sustainability in their production and supply chain.

 75. Choose Quality: Pick quality over quantity.
 Buy the items that will last a long time.
+It might cost more up front but will save more in the long run.

 76. Shop fair trade: Fair trade products support better wages and working conditions for producers.